scalatra/scalatra-website/guides/databinders.md

 Several things happen when `execute` is called.
 First, validations are run, and then the command receiver's `handle` method does some work.

-Our `handle` command for creating a new Todo object might trigger a persistence function, like this:
+Our `handle` method for creating a new Todo object might trigger a persistence function, like this:

 ```scala